What Happens When You Combine Ambien and Alcohol?

 Treatment Options for Ambien and Alcohol Addiction

-Ambien and alcohol use is known as polysubstance use, and it can be treated in both residential and outpatient settings.
+APolysubstance use often requires professional treatment prior to sober living participation.
 Typically, the first step to treatment will be a medically supervised detoxification (detox), where the substances will be gradually tapered off from the body under safe and controlled conditions to minimize and manage cravings and withdrawal symptoms.

 Detox, however, cannot fix the root of Ambien and alcohol use.
 So, psychotherapeutic interventions like the Matrix Model are used.
 This involves: